Hengle/blender-ue1export/FORMAT.md

 Notes about "Weapon Triangle" flag:

-* Weapon's 3rd person mesh is attached to the midpoint of vertices 0 and 2 in the poly.
+* Weapon's 3rd person mesh is attached to the midpoint of vertices 0 and 1 in the poly.
-* Unit vector from 2 to 0 determines the Z axis for the weapon, Y comes from the facet normal of the poly, and then X is calculated from the cross product of the two.
+* Unit vector from 0 to 1 determines the Z axis for the weapon, Y comes from the facet normal of the poly, and then X is calculated from the cross product of the two.
-* Previously I theorized that the vertices were used for computing euler angles. pitch and angle would come from a unit vector from 0 to 1, then the vector from 2 to 0 would be used to calculate roll, but nope, that's not the case.
 * Umodel strips the weapon triangle on mesh extraction.
 It is however preserved by both UTPT and Unreal v227's updated editor.
 My umodelextract tool also preserves it.